SUSE-Enceladus/google-click-to-deploy/k8s/rancher-prime-byos/README-mpdev.md

 ## Ensure your GKE Cluster is ready for deploying Click-to-Deploy (C2D) Apps

-Run make with no arguments to ensure your GKE Cluster is initialisaed properly.
+Run make with no arguments to ensure your GKE Cluster is initialised properly to deploy GKE C2D Applications.

 ```shell
 % make
 ```

+This will install the Application CRD and other pre-requisites.

 ## Test the rancher-prime-byos chart